Banda Neira: the Indonesian Island of Spice and Fire

 In May 1988, Gunung Banda Api experienced its last major eruption to date, sending a river of lava into the Banda Sea (thankfully away from the village).
 Initially, the lava destroyed existing coral reefs in the vicinity, before a miraculous rebirth happened…

-A sparkling, sapphire-hued sea surrounds the Banda islands.
+A sparkling, sapphire-hued sea surrounds the Banda Indonesia archipelago, famous for its most pristine blue water.
 In the shallower parts, one can discover an abundance of internationally renowned snorkeling and diving spots.
 Astonishingly, the Banda Sea also plunges to a maximum depth of 24,409 feet, or 7,440 meters, in the Southern region – one of the deepest places on Earth.

 Given its position near the center of the Coral Triangle, the Banda islands are prized for their pristine coral reefs and amazing diversity.
 Sprawling fields of colorful corals are home to thousands of reef fish species such as scorpion fish and ghost pipefish, and including many larger species such as groupers, snappers, Napoleon wrasses and even hammerheads.
 Close to the Banda Neira shore, the Mandarin fish and their dusk mating antics can be easily spotted.
 Renowned explorer and naturalist Alfred Russell Wallace wrote this of the Banda islands: